-While some resume advice is most certainly subjective, below are the top five generally accepted “do’s” and “don’ts” of IT resume writing.
+While some resume advice is most certainly subjective, below are the top five generally accepted “do’s” and “don’ts” of tech resume writing.

 1. Have an Objective